-The City of Lincoln intends to pursue the following activities using American Rescue Plan State and Local Fiscal Recovery funds:
+The City of Lincoln has pursued and is in development of the following activities using American Rescue Plan State and Local Fiscal Recovery funds:

-- 1. Address negative economic impacts: Deploy business mortgage and rental assistance to stabilize and grow businesses most impacted by the pandemic. - 2.
-Address negative economic impacts: Develop job training programs that serve individuals most impacted by the pandemic, including low-wage workers and youth, and have a clear connection to workforce demand. - 3.
-Revenue replacement: Ensure that city services that lost revenue due to the pandemic can provide stable services into the future. - 4.
-Public health: Invest in public health programs including vaccine services and addressing health disparities. - 5.
+- 1. Address negative economic impacts: Deployed business mortgage and rental assistance to stabilize and grow businesses most impacted by the pandemic. - 2.
+Address negative economic impacts: Developed job training programs that serve individuals most impacted by the pandemic, including low-wage workers and youth, and have a clear connection to workforce demand. - 3.
+Revenue replacement: Ensured that city services that lost revenue due to the pandemic can provide stable services into the future. - 4.
+Public health: Invested in public health programs including vaccine services and addressing health disparities. - 5.
 Address negative economic impacts: Support travel, tourism, and business district initiatives under development in prior to the pandemic, such as Lincoln's music district and sports facilities.